OpenWebAdvocacy/website/src/pages/apple-attempts-killing-webapps.md

 To facilitate this, [please sign our open letter](https://letter.open-web-advocacy.org/) so that we can understand the scale of the impact and provide it to the European Commission in a single large submission.

-**If you completed this form before Feburary 21st, please complete it again - we've got new information we're trying to gather!**

-If you are not in the EU, or you’ve already sent us your information, please share this message far and wide.
-We need information immediately to have an effect on this outlandish change from Apple, designed to crush the web entirely.

 <div class="prom-banner" style="max-width: 30em;">
     <p class"illustration"><img src="/images/donate.svg" alt="" /></p>